-Last week I shared a guide to provide some inspiration when it comes to buying Christmas presents for the gamer in your life (and hopefully give my other-half plenty of hints).
+Last week I shared a guide to provide inspiration for buying Christmas presents for the gamer in your life.
 The big day is now only a couple of weeks away and we all want to give our loved-ones thoughtful gifts they’ll treasure forever, and that will potentially be the subject of blog posts about festive gaming memories in years to come.

 What we don’t want to do is to give them a present that will cause them to say a half-hearted ‘Wow!’ before it’s shoved into the back of a cupboard and sits there gathering dust.
 You’ve therefore got to feel sorry for the people who gave the items in the list below to their partners and children – and possibly even more sorry for the partners and children themselves.
 Here are the some of the weirdest and worst gaming accessories.

 I know what you’re thinking but no, this wasn’t a controller that allowed you to play video games using only the power of your mind.
 It was simply a wired headband that enabled the player to control their onscreen character using eyebrow twitches.
 During product testing however, volunteers reported massive headaches from furrowing their brows in exactly the right way – and that was when the device actually worked.
 This stopped the Mindlink from ever being officially released (so I probably shouldn’t have included it in this post but I thought it was funny).

 Following the video game crash in 1983, Nintendo wanted to rebuild faith in the industry and went about it with their Robotic Operating Buddy (R.O.B.).
 Unfortunately though their attempts to give everyone their own Johnny 5 were unsuccessful.
 The little guy only worked consistently with certain CRT televisions due to receiving instructions via light flashes; he could only be used with two games; and he couldn’t do much apart from picking up blocks and flailing his arms.
 The fun kind of stopped there.